This information applies to England and Wales.

 Universities offer a huge range of courses and qualifications.
 Most students start with an undergraduate degree.

 Some people choose to do a foundation year.
-This is a way into university if you’re not ready to study for a degree yet.
-You may not need to have A levels to apply for a Foundation year, depending on which course you choose.
+This is a way into university if you do not want to study for a degree yet.
+You may not need to have A levels to apply for a foundation year, depending on which course you choose.

 Many young people go to university to learn more about a subject before they decide what career to go into.
 Others go to gain a specialist degree, such as medicine, architecture or town planning.

 University courses can be full-time or part-time.
-If you are not ready to start straight after leaving school, you can apply for a deferred place.
+You can apply for a deferred place.
 This means that you can take a year out before you start your course.

 Your school or college will help you to apply.